Friday, the Washington State Department of Health (DOH) released the latest statewide situation report on COVID-19.

 Report findings include:

-- Case rates have remained high across the state but continue moving in the right direction.
-Only nine of 39 counties had rates above 200 new cases per 100,000 people over the two-week period ending on Feb.
-11. No counties had rates above 500 new cases per 100,000 people.
+- Most counties have seen declines in case counts since the first week of January, but cases have flattened in several counties and are starting to increase again in others.
+Six of 39 counties had rates above 200 new cases per 100,000 people over the two-week period ending on Feb.
+25. No counties had rates above 500 new cases per 100,000 people.